-At some of our larger developments, we provide designated areas for you to dispose of your rubbish and recycling.
+At some of our larger developments, we provide designated areas for you to dispose of your rubbish and recycling prior to collection.
 Large bins will generally be in place in these areas.
 At other properties, the local authority will be responsible for collecting rubbish and recycling.
-This will be through a bag collection or wheelie bins.
-If this system is used where you live, you will be responsible for storing your rubbish and recycling, including providing your own bins until collection day.
+This will be through a bag or wheelie bins collection.
+If this system is used where you live, you will be responsible for storing your rubbish and recycling, including providing your own bins, until collection day.

-If we visit a property and rubbish and recycling is not being stored correctly, or is causing a nuisance or obstruction, we may have to arrange for it to be removed.
-In these cases, we charge residents for the removal costs.
+If we visit a property where rubbish and recycling is not being stored correctly, or is causing a nuisance or obstruction, we may have to arrange for it to be removed.
+In these cases, we will charge residents for the removal costs.

-If you need help with disposing of bulky items, you can contact your local council to arrange a bulky item collection.
-The council may charge you for this service.
-An alternative to throwing away unwanted items, including bulky items, is to offer them for free to other people who may have use for them.
+If you need help with disposing of bulky items, you can contact your local authority to arrange a bulky item collection.
+They may charge you for this service.
+An alternative to throwing away unwanted items, including bulky items, is to offer them for free (via websites like freecycle.org) to other people who may have use for have use for them.

-For more information, see the Rubbish and recycling factsheet on our website or contact our estate services team.
+For more information, see the Rubbish and recycling factsheet on our website or contact your communal services team leader.